Tinker-Twins/tinker-twins.github.io/README.md

 <br />
 <img align="left" style="padding-left: 10px; padding-right: 10px; padding-bottom: 10px" height="220px" src="https://github.com/Tinker-Twins/Tinker-Twins/blob/main/Tinker_Twins_Profile.png">

-**Tinker Twins:** [Chinmay Samak](https://www.linkedin.com/in/samakchinmay) and [Tanmay Samak](https://in.linkedin.com/in/samaktanmay) are twin brothers, who use "Tinker Twins" as a personal brand (the team's name was therefore decided to reflect the same brand).
+**Tinker Twins:** [Chinmay Samak](https://www.linkedin.com/in/samakchinmay) and [Tanmay Samak](https://in.linkedin.com/in/samaktanmay) are twin brothers, who use "Tinker Twins" as a personal brand.
 The twins have come a long way tinkering with various tools and technologies, which has strengthened their scientific knowledge as well as technical and non-technical skills.
 The duo has worked on various projects ranging from microelectromechanical systems (MEMS) to in-orbit space settlements, and almost everything in between.
 They have a particularly keen interest in the field of robotics and autonomous systems, and are specializing in the field of autonomous vehicles.
 <img/>

 <br />